 8. Mango — its peels are rich in vitamin A, vitamin C, fiber, and phytonutrients

 Next time, you're blending mangoes to make a smoothie, add its peels too.
-A research study reports that mango skin extract exhibited more potent antioxidant and anticancer properties than mango flesh extract.
+A research study reports that mango skin extract exhibited more potent antioxidant properties than mango flesh extract.

 However, make sure to clean the flesh properly before consumption.